Decay of long-lived oscillations after quantum quenches in gapped interacting quantum systems: Abstract

 \section{Abstract}

 The presence of long-lived oscillations in the expectation values of local observables after quantum quenches has recently attracted considerable attention in relation to weak ergodicity breaking.
 Here we focus on an alternative mechanism that gives rise to such oscillations in a class of systems that support kinematically protected gapped excitations at zero temperature.
 An open question in this context is whether such oscillations will ultimately decay.
-We resolve this issue by considering spin models that can be mapped to systems of weakly interacting fermions, which in turn are amenable to an analysis by standard methods based on the BBGKY hierarchy.
-We find that there is a parametrically large time scale after which the oscillations start to decay.
+We provide strong support for the decay hypothesis by considering spin models that can be mapped to systems of weakly interacting fermions, which in turn are amenable to an analysis by standard methods based on the BBGKY hierarchy.
+We find that there is a time scale beyond which the oscillations start to decay which grows as the strength of the quench is made small.